Q: What are we talking about here?

 Q: I came here from Baseball Prospectus, and I'm just getting into the sport of football.
 If I want to read something intelligent to complement what I'm learning from Football Outsiders, what are the best books out there about the NFL?

 A: The two best books about football, both of which are unfortunately out of print, are The Hidden Game of Football by John Thorn, Pete Palmer, and Bob Carroll -- which inspired many of the early stats on this website -- and The New Thinking Man's Guide to Pro Football by Paul Zimmerman.
 The first book explores the statistical side of the game, the second book explores strategy and play on the field.
-Of course, you want to pick up the latest edition of Pro Football Prospectus as well.
+Of course, you want to pick up the latest edition of Football Outsiders Almanac as well.

 Q: Can you calculate DVOA for college?